About Pilots: A First-Year Academic Success Program

 - A community within a community

-Pilots students form bonds and friendships with other Pilots students, and they benefit from going through their freshman year together.
+Pilots students form bonds and friendships with other Pilots students, and they benefit from navigating their first year together.

 How do I know if I'm eligible for the Pilots program?

-If you think Pilots might be a good fit for you, check with your academic advisor or contact one of our counselors.
+If you think Pilots might be a good fit for you, check with your academic advisor or contact one of our staff.